Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

-Note that as long as the charged lepton Yukawa ($Y_\alpha$) interactions do not enter equilibrium, $Y_L$ is confined within the asymmetry in the lepton doublets only as $Y_{\Delta {e_{\alpha R}}}$ = 0.
-The temperature at which a specific $e_{\alpha R}$ enters equilibrium would be determined by comparing the Higgs boson decay (and inverse decay) rate $\langle \Gamma_{\alpha} \rangle$ with that of the Hubble expansion $\mathcal{H}$~\cite{Cline:1993vv}.
-For example, the $\tau_R$ equilibration temperature in a radiation dominated Universe is obtained by solving $\langle \Gamma_{\tau} \rangle = \mathcal{H}$ or equivalently by
+Note that as long as the charged lepton Yukawa ($Y_{\alpha}$) interactions do not enter equilibrium, $Y_{L}$ is confined within the asymmetry in the lepton doublets only as $Y_{\Delta_{e_{R_\alpha}}}$ = 0.
+The temperature at which a specific $e_{R_\alpha}$ equilibrates with corresponding lepton doublet, known as the equilibration temperature (ET), can be determined naively by comparing the Higgs boson decay (and inverse decay) rate $\langle \Gamma_{\alpha} \rangle$ with that of the Hubble expansion $\mathcal{H}$~\cite{Cline:1993vv,Cline:1993bd}.
+For example, the $\tau_R$ equilibration temperature in a radiation dominated (RD) Universe is obtained by solving $\langle \Gamma_{\tau} \rangle = \mathcal{H}(T)$ or equivalently